 The very last presentation I sat in on at SUNY CIT focused on a topic for which we just received an IITG grant—GIS.
-GIS is geographic information system.
+GIS is a geographic information system.
 Basically, you can overlay information visually on a map.
 Mary Perrelli from Buffalo State College gave this informative presentation.

 Buffalo State GIS